Frequently Asked Questions (FAQs)

 Only your first name and town are available to non-members when they search for listings on the website.

-How is Support Finder connected to Surrey Independent Living Council (SILC)?
+How is Support Finder connected to Surrey Independent Living Charity (SILC)?

 What do I do if I have a further question?